trulynotafan/p2p-news-app/docs/stack.md

 ### 5. sodium-universal

-Security is super important. **Sodium** is a famous, highly-trusted library for all things cryptography—like encrypting messages, creating digital signatures, and hashing data.
+Security is super important. **Sodium** is a famous, library for all things cryptography, like encrypting messages, creating digital signatures, and hashing data.
 We use `sodium-universal`, a version that works the same way in both Node.js and web browsers, so our security is consistent everywhere.

 * [sodium-universal GitHub](https://github.com/holepunchto/sodium-universal)